-Mana Pools has always been on my bucket list.
-Its famous golden light between the Cathedral of Albida trees, its standing elephants, the Zambezi River and its raw, wild nature have all been lifelong desires to witness.
+Mana Pools, Zimbabwe, has always been on my bucket list and it is a national park where dreams come true.
+Its famous golden light between the cathedral of Albida trees, its standing elephants, the Zambezi River and its raw, wild nature have all been lifelong desires to witness.
 For a long time, it seemed an unreachable travel goal and would simply remain a fantasy – however, this dream recently became a reality and one that exceeded my wildest expectations!

 Rising with the sun and excited anticipation, we departed from Harare looking forward to the 6 hour road trip ahead – time to catch up, listen to music, delve into some podcasts – and simply stare out the window and daydream.
 Zimbabwe’s landscape is fascinating and varied, bustling towns with deep history, rural villages fringing the roadside and footpaths scattered with people and livestock.
 Time on the road allows for a moment to observe, reflect and learn about a country’s culture, people and past.
 6 hours allows for a solid representation of a place, coming away with a deeper appreciation of local life.